 kindness that make a difference in the lives of others.”

-- As a Rabbi Emeritus, Fuchs continues to play an active role at CBI by filling-in for vacationing rabbis and leading Saturday morning Torah study and occasional Shabbat services.
+- As a Rabbi Emeritus, Fuchs continued to play an active role at CBI by filling-in for vacationing rabbis and leading Saturday morning Torah study and occasional Shabbat services.
 When he is not busy with book signings, speaking engagements, or other scholarly duties, Rabbi Fuchs is an avid blogger.
 He also enjoys crossword puzzles, playing tennis, doo-wop music, and spending time with family and friends.

 - On October 17, 2017, Rabbi Fuchs was selected as the recipient of the Vanderbilt Divinity School's Distinguished Alumnus Award.
 To be considered for the school’s Distinguished Alumni/ae Award, one must demonstrate excellence and distinction in justice-making through their efforts in congregational ministry, religious institutions, non-denominational/all-inclusive organizations, community–based organizations, government, or other social institutions.

-- This past fall, Rabbi Fuchs assumed the position of rabbi at Bat Yam Temple of the Islands in Sanibel, Florida.
+- In the fall of 2017, Rabbi Fuchs assumed the position of rabbi at Bat Yam Temple of the Islands in Sanibel, Florida.
 The official installation took place on January 5, 2018 at the Sanibel UCC, located at 2050 Periwinkle Way in Sanibel Island, FL.